civicrm/civicrm-dev-docs/docs/extensions/info-xml.md

     For CiviCRM 4.7.x and 5.x, `<ver>` tags imply forward compatibility.

     Because 4.7.x and 5.x are substantively the same series, `<ver>4.7</ver>` implies forward compatiblity with 5.x.

+    It is not currently possible to specify a "maximum compatible version".

 ### `<version>` {:#version}